Key performance indicators in the oil & gas industry – British Petroleum

 British Petroleum (BP) is one of the world’s leading oil and gas companies operating in over 80 countries.
-Meeting growing demand for energy in a responsible manner represents BP’s strategy to create value for its shareholders.
-The company strives to be a world class operator and a good employer.
+Meeting the growing demand for energy in a responsible manner represents BP’s strategy to create value for its shareholders.
+The company strives to be a world-class operator and a good employer.
 Focusing on safety is the top priority for everyone at BP, as they operate in a high-hazard industry.

 Upstream and downstream are the two main business segments of BP.
 The upstream segment is responsible for oil and natural gas exploration activities, field development, production, storage and processing.
-The downstream segment is the product and service-led arm of BP, which includes activities such as: manufacturing, transportation and supply of oil, petroleum and other services related to retail customers.
+The downstream segment is the product and service-led arm of BP, which includes activities such as: manufacturing, transportation, and supply of oil, petroleum and other services related to retail customers.

-Referring to how the board evaluates the group’s performance, a wide range of Key Performance Indicators is used to meet BP’s strategic priorities, like safety, environmental and social responsibility, trust and value.
+Referring to how the board evaluates the group’s performance, a wide range of Key Performance Indicators is used to meet BP’s strategic priorities, like safety, environmental and social responsibility, trust, and value.
 The following graphics illustrate some of the KPIs monitored by BP:

-Other safety related KPIs closely monitored and reported by the British Petroleum company are:
+Other safety-related KPIs closely monitored and reported by the British Petroleum company are:

 - Workforce fatalities